MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ### 6. Data Preprocessing
 In this section, we guide users through the following steps for data preprocessing.
 These steps are crucial for ensuring the quality and integrity of the data used in the analysis.
 Preprocessing helps to clean, format, and structure the data properly, minimizing errors and biases in the final results.

 #### 6.1.
-Formatting Genotype and Phenotype Files
+Useful tools for inspecting data structure
-**IMPORTANT NOTE:** Before starting, it is important to note that a genotype data file cannot be easily modified directly in R, as it is a special file format.
-Therefore, any necessary modifications to harmonize the datasets should be made to the phenotype data file, as we will see below.
+**IMPORTANT NOTE:** Before starting, it is important to note that genotype data files are sometimes complex to modify directly in R, as they have special file formats.
+Therefore, it is sometimes preferable that any necessary modifications to harmonize the datasets be made to the phenotype data file, as we will see below.

-To check if the format of our data is correct, we can use two commonly used commands in R: `str()` and `head()`.
+To check if the data is properly formatted, we can use two commonly used commands in R: `str()` and `head()`.
 These functions are useful for quickly exploring the structure and content of our data before proceeding with more complex analyses.

 ##### 6.1.1. `str()`
 The str() (structure) function is used to display the internal structure of an object in R. It provides a quick overview of the data structure, including the type of each column (e.g., numeric, factor, etc.), the number of missing values, and a sample of the first few values in each column.